google/clif/clif/python/README.md

 *   `ValueErrorOnFalse` takes first return value as bool, drops it from output if True or raise a ValueError if it's False.
+*   `ValueErrorOnNone` raises a ValueError if any of the return values are None, corresponding to `nullptr` assignments.
 *   `chr` is a Python built-in function useful to convert int/uint8 (from C++ char) to a Python 1-character string.